poxar/dotfiles/README.md

 cd ~
 git clone git://github.com/poxar/dotfiles.git .dotfiles stow --target=$HOME base
+./setup.fish
 ```

 Note, that no old files will be overwritten.
 That means you have to move them
 away by hand.
-(You'll get an error about that.)
+(You'll get an error about that.) `setup.fish` however

-You can include your own or system configurations by simply copying them to
-`$XDG_CONFIG_HOME/sh/rc.d`.
-Make sure they end in `.sh` or the appropriate
-suffix for your shell.
+will happily overwrite your universal variables, so use with care.

 To get rid of the symlinks again, type this